 The Working Family Credit offsets a portion of the substantial state and local taxes, such as sales taxes, that lower-income working people pay.

 The Working Family Credit is Minnesota's version of the federal Earned Income Tax Credit (EITC) and builds on the EITC's documented success in supporting work, reducing poverty, and improving the health and education of children.

-With this year's expansion, Minnesota joins a growing number of states that have improved their state EITCs for workers without dependent children.
-Historically, federal and state EITCs haven't done as much to support the work efforts of single people and married couples without dependent children, who have received very small tax credits, and lost eligibility for the tax credit at very low incomes - for example, until this year's change, a single Minnesotan working full-time, year-round, and earning the minimum wage made too much to qualify for the Working Family Credit.
+With the expansion passed in 2019, Minnesota joins a growing number of states that have improved their state EITCs for workers without dependent children.
+Historically, federal and state EITCs haven't done as much to support the work efforts of single people and married couples without dependent children, who have received very small tax credits, and lost eligibility for the tax credit at very low incomes.
+For example, until this year's change, a single Minnesotan working full-time, year-round, and earning the minimum wage made too much to qualify for the Working Family Credit.

-This year, Minnesota also made an overdue update to the Working Family Credit by providing a larger credit for families with three or more children.
-The federal EITC provided a larger credit and higher income ceiling for these families in 2009, recognizing these families have higher basic expenses than smaller families, but until this year, Minnesota was one of only two states with EITCs that hadn't adopted this change.
+The 2019 legislation also made an overdue update to the Working Family Credit by providing a larger credit for families with three or more children.
+The federal EITC provided a larger credit and higher income ceiling for these families in 2009, recognizing these families have higher basic expenses than smaller families, but Minnesota had been one of only two states with EITCs that hadn't adopted this change.